Yes, we do.

 Your tree will be planted at the best suitable planting time for tree species, which is typically November – May.
 Therefore, depending on when your tree was purchased, there could be a gap of time until it is actually planted, but the Planting Certificate and Sympathy card will be issued within 24 hours.
 This is being done to ensure the best start for every tree and the long-term survival of the trees.
 Tree planting in summer can be done but the root systems can find it harder to establish themselves as the ground is dryer and therefore harder.
 Disturbing a tree in the main growth season can impact on its health and survival.

-We plant trees in an area where human traffic is zero, other than planting and woodland maintenance.
+We plant trees in an area where human traffic is close to zero, other than planting and woodland maintenance.
 This is so that trees have a better chance to take root and prosper, yielding a greater benefit to all.

 Our Rationale explained.